meunomeecris/catto/README.md

 ### 3rd Version - Catto SwiftUI (This repo)
 - Restructured with SwiftUI for a more modern UI.
-- Business Logic integrated with Views.
+- Business Logic separated from the Views.
-- Used @ObservableObject and @Environment to access properties efficiently.
+- Used @Observable and @Environment to access properties efficiently.
-- Data consumption from a JSON with a call to fetch data.
+- Used a REST API for data fetching.
+- Error handling in API requests, with error display in the interface.
 - Features:
+  - Swipe gesture to navigate between cards.
+  - Add comments on each card.
   - Add and remove items from favorites.
-  - Swipe gesture to navigate between cards.
   - Editable user profile.
-  -

 <p align="center">
      <img src="https://github.com/user-attachments/assets/5ae2b2a3-ec63-4b1a-89b8-143d8a632b8e" height="300" margin-right: 10px;">